How to Use the Autosomal DNA Segment Analyzer

 Table of Contents

-The Autosomal DNA Segment Analyzer (ADSA) is a tool that takes your data from Family Tree DNA or GEDMATCH and constructs tables that include match and segment information as well as a visual graph of overlapping segments, juxtaposed with a customized, color-coded In-Common-With (ICW) matrix that will permit you to triangulate matching segments without having to look in multiple spreadsheets or on different web pages.
+The Autosomal DNA Segment Analyzer (ADSA) is a tool that takes your data from Family Tree DNA, 23and Me or GEDMatch and constructs tables that include match and segment information as well as a visual graph of overlapping segments, juxtaposed with a customized, color-coded In-Common-With (ICW) matrix that will permit you to triangulate matching segments without having to look in multiple spreadsheets or on different web pages.
 Additional information, such as ancestral surnames, suggested relationship ranges, and matching segments and ICWs on other chromosomes is provided by hovering over fields on the screen.
-You may also generate emails to persons you match from the page.
+For FTDNA and GEDMatch you may also generate emails to persons you match from the page.
 The web page produced by this program does not depend on any other files and may be saved as a stand-alone .html or .htm file that will function locally or offline in your browser.
 You can also email the saved report as an attachment.
 If you want to quickly see what this does, you can try out a working sample output for a single chromosome, but the default option is for all chromosomes to be displayed.

 I hope this instruction manual is helpful to you.
 I have tried to write it in such a way that it is useful to both beginners and more advanced genetic genealogists.
 If you have any comments or suggestions for improvement to this manual I would very much like to hear them.
 And, if you have any suggestions for improvements to ADSA or, for goodness sake, if you find any bugs please email me.
 Many people have used ADSA successfully, but you may run into a problem I haven't seen yet.
 If you find something like that, please let me know right away so I can improve the program.